VouDoo/powershell-profile/powershell/README.md

 ## Instructions

-_Theses instructions are for Windows base systems._
+_These instructions are for Windows base systems._
 _Please, adapt them if you are using another operating system._

 ### Install PowerShell Core

-If PowerShell Core is not present on your system, you can install it by following this documentation:
+If PowerShell Core is not present on your system, please read this documentation:
 [Installing PowerShell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

 ### Install winget